nypublicradio/nypr-design-system-vue3/README.md

 npm run build-theme themeName
 ```

+## Component library management
+Each component has cssvars associated with it.
+The can befound in the `v2/src/assets/cssvars/` directory.
+Each theme imports the `_cssvars.scss` file.
+When creating a new component, be sure to add the components cssvars to the `_cssvars.scss` file.

 ## Prime Theme View
 Prime Theme view is now included in the NUXT instance via pages/nuxt.vue